satouriko/ushio/docs/README.md

 4. Extensible.
 Injecting stylesheets is super easy.
 This player meets your need in most situation.

-5. Full-feature.
+5. Full-featured.
 Ushio player is highly completed.
 Volume change, playback rate change, hot key and everything you'll use in a normal HTML video player, they're just here.